Linaro/Connect/_posts/lcu14/2015-06-30-lcu14-410-how-to-build-an-energy-model-for-your-soc.markdown

   - Identify gaps and limitations

 Summary of EAS workshop (Amit)
--Summary of hacking sessions - plan to integrate Qualcomm-ARM-Linaro work to send upstream -Key outcomes:
+-Summary of hacking sessions - plan to integrate Qualcomm-Arm-Linaro work to send upstream -Key outcomes:
   -List of features and responsibilities
   -Dependencies between upstreaming of features, if any